 As a landlord, rental inspections are key to protecting your property’s value.
 They help you find and deal with issues before they become serious and costly.

 Walk-through inspections are meant to protect both you and the tenant.
-On your part, you are able to safeguard your property against potential financial issues.
-On your tenant’s part, a walkthrough inspection allows them the chance to point out any issues to you before it causes problems to their quality of life.
+On your part, you are able to safeguard your rental property against potential financial issues.
+On your tenant’s part, a rental walk through inspection allows them the chance to point out any issues to you before it causes problems to their quality of life.

-The following are 8 tips on how to conduct a tenant walk-through inspection successfully.
+The following are 8 tips on how to conduct a rental property walk-through inspection successfully.

-When creating a checklist, make sure to list every room as well as the existing condition of various components.
+When creating a rental walk-through checklist, make sure to list every room of your rental property as well as the existing condition of various components.
 You can find walk-through inspection checklists online or hire a professional property manager to create one for you if you don’t want to create one on your own.

-A good checklist should list every room and specify all the elements contained therein.
+A good rental walk through checklist should list every room and specify all the elements contained therein.
 Such elements may include light fixtures, ceiling fans, sinks, windows, and doors.
 You may also want to leave a few blank spaces should you need to list additional items.

 The form should ideally have three columns next to the elements you’ve listed.
-You should use the columns to record the item’s move-in and move-out condition and make a remark about their condition.
+You should use the columns to record the item’s move-in date and move-out condition of the rental property and make a remark about their condition.

 2. Carry Out the Inspection Together

-Doing so will benefit you in two main ways.
-It’ll allow both of you to inspect the property’s condition, reducing potential misunderstandings when the tenant eventually moves out.
+Performing the rental walk-through with the new tenants will benefit you in two main ways.
+It’ll allow both of you to inspect the property’s condition, while using the rental walk through checklist, reducing potential misunderstandings when the tenant eventually moves out.

 A move-in inspection will also help you communicate your expectations to the tenant.
-You’ll get the chance to let the tenant know the difference between damage and normal wear and tear, among other important distinctions.
+You’ll get the chance to let the tenant know the difference between property damage and what is considered normal wear and tear, among other important distinctions.

 3. Keep the Walk-Through Simple